cartridge-gg/cainome/src/bin/cli/README.md

 Cainome CLI tool.

-This tools is still in early development, but it's goal is to support plugin development easily.
+This tools is still in early development.

 ## How to build